 Each report will give your probability of developing a trait or condition but only includes a handful of rudimentary recommendations.
 You also can’t easily find these inputs from CRI Genetics, as they don’t have a designated section in the report.

 Unlike CRI Genetics, 23andMe has a wider variety of health reports.
-While they only offer 15 health and wellness reports for non-members, you’ll also receive over 40 carrier status reports.
+While they only offer 15 health and wellness reports if you choose not to sign up to be member, you’ll also receive over 40 carrier status reports.

 Similar to CRI Genetics, 23andMe also doesn’t focus on helping you counteract the bad effects of your genes.
 Instead, what you’ll receive from these companies is limited to how likely you are to develop a trait or condition, along with some generic and brief recommendations.

-If you’re interested in personalized recommendations based on your genes to help you optimize your health, you should look elsewhere.
+If you’re interested in personalized recommendations based on your genes to help you optimize your health, you should look elsewhere, as these companies do not provide much guidance on what to do with your DNA results.

 With 23andMe, you can choose between the following options: